asplake/agendashift-open/workshops.md

 # Workshops

+This page describes workshops assembled from Agendashift's exercises and patterns, ready-made and tested facilitation materials made available via the [partner programme][become_a_partner].
+For our integrated curriculum of self-paced study and workshop-based training, visit [Leading with Outcomes](https://academy.agendashift.com/leading-with-outcomes) (academy.agendashift.com).

 One *[wholehearted]* engagement model, three workshop families:

   * [Transformation Strategy Workshops] – hands-on with the Agendashift engagement model